ashlynntevyaw/ashlynntevyaw/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My favorite color is green!

+I define Data-Science as a subject geared toward the visualization of statistics, in larger ways of computation such as code.

 <!---
 ashlynntevyaw/ashlynntevyaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.